-The Rhode Island Department of Business Regulation (DBR) requires you to complete a six-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The Rhode Island Department of Business Regulation requires you to complete a six-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your Rhode Island Property and Casualty Insurance License

 - Complete a Rhode Island Pre-License Education Course (ExamFX – $189+)

 - Take the Rhode Island Licensing Exam (Pearson VUE – $80)

 - Complete a Rhode Island License Application (National Insurance Producer Registry (NIPR) – $120 application fee + $5.60 transaction fee)